The story about MindLift and how it came to be is mired in both tragedy and achievement.

 Ultimately nothing seemed to really work.
 From a young age, he was taught that the mind is just a brain and feelings just chemicals to be manipulated.
 So when he found his prescriptions wanting, he took matters into his own hand and self-medicated with other substances: alcohol, caffeine, cigarettes, opiates of various sorts, ketamine, cocaine, and most probably more.
 He was in and out of Psychiatric hospitals, Alcoholics Anonymous, and Men’s Groups.

-At the age of 28, he passed away from a drug overdose.
-The Founder suspects fentanyl played a role, however because at the time he was in a foreign country, an autopsy report was inconclusive.
+Before he was 30, he passed away from a drug overdose.
+The Founder suspects fentanyl played a role, however an autopsy report was inconclusive.
 The Founder suspects it was a kind of vaguely unintentional suicide.

-This project was started by The Founder, along with a loose-knit circle of accomplices, in the hopes that more accessible alternatives to the prevailing mental-health treatment cartels, will better improve individuals mentally and spiritually in their day-to-day lives.
+This project was started by The Founder, along with a loose-knit circle of accomplices, in the hopes that more accessible alternatives to the prevailing mental-health treatment cartels, will bring benefits to individuals mentally and spiritually in their day-to-day lives.